ukceh-rse/mambo_shrubs_review/documents/notes.md

 Can we reproduce all these, what data or weights are not included, and where's a suitable online service or catalogue for accessing them?

+## Data and data sharing

+This is going to be an early and ongoing issue

+* Reproducibility of prototypes (storage of models, example training data, demo inference data - this last could be derived from a STAC catalogue)
+* Hosting for workshops (needs ease of access from externally hosted notebook)

+DroneDB looks very promising for data management / catalogue access.
+Michael Tso et al did a WebODM prototype for the same group in 2022.

+### Storage options

+* [JASMIN s3](https://help.jasmin.ac.uk/docs/short-term-project-storage/managing-a-gws) - does setting this up involve direct NERC funding?

 ## Background